yuxwind/epsilonResnet/README.md

 	+ ImageNet experiments apply the standard learning rate policy.
 	+ Let's take the adaptive learning rate on Cifar10 and Cifar100 as example:

-		At the begging of training, we follow the standard learning rate policy.
+		At the begining of training, we follow the standard learning rate policy.
 We start with a learning rate of 0.1 and decrease it by a factor of 10 at epochs 82 and 123.
 That is lr=0.1 at epoch 1, lr = 0.01 at epoch 82, lr = 0.001 at epoch 123.
 If the network starts losing layer, the standard learning rate policy will stop and the adaptive learning rate policy begin to work: every time a layer is lost, the learning rate will be set to 0.1 again.
 For example, if a layer is lost at epoch N, the learning rate will become 0.1 at epoch N+1, will be 0.01 at epoch N+41, and be 0.001 at epoch N+61.
 # Citing &epsilon;-ResNet

 Please cite &epsilon;-ResNet in your publication if it helps your research: